Children's Hospital Program

 Children's Hospital Program of 2004 (Proposition 61)

 On November 2, 2004, California voters passed Proposition 61, which enabled the State of California to issue $750 million in general obligation bonds to fund the Children’s Hospital Program of 2004 under Health and Safety Code, Sections 1179.10-1179.43.
 On November 4, 2008, California voters passed Proposition 3, which again enabled California to issue an additional $980 million in general obligation bonds to fund the Children’s Hospital Program of 2008 under Health and Safety Code, Sections 1179.50-1179.72.
 The purpose of both programs is to improve the health and welfare of California’s critically ill children, by providing a stable and ready source of funds for capital improvement projects for children’s hospitals.

 CHFFA is authorized to administer both funds.
-Eight private non-profit children’s hospitals are each eligible for $172 million and five University of California Children’s Hospitals are eligible for $69.2 million each through Proposition 61 and Proposition 3 combined.
+Eight private non-profit children’s hospitals are each eligible for $172 million and five University of California Children’s Hospitals are eligible for $69.2 million each through Proposition 61 and Proposition 3.

 Children's Hospital Bond Act of 2004

-CHFFA proposes to adopt amendments to the Children’s Hospital Program of 2004 regulations.
-The proposed amendments will allow CHFFA to create two new funding rounds.
-The creation of the additional funding rounds will ensure that the approximately $8 million that remains for grant awards is disbursed.
+CHFFA has adopted amendments to the Children’s Hospital Program of 2004 regulations that became effective October 1, 2017.
+The amendments allow CHFFA to create two new funding rounds.
 A new Application Form that is shorter and more streamlined has been developed for the Third Funding Round and Fourth Funding Round.
-Interested persons are invited to submit written comments until 5 p.m.
-(PT), May 22, 2017.
-Please see Notice of Proposed Rulemaking for details.
+The Third Funding Round opened October 1, 2017 and ends June 30, 2018.